For conference flyers and the like feel free to cut and paste any, but surely not all, of the text below - it is reasonably up to date

 Executive chairman Learning Possibilities+

 Stephen's "eyes on the horizon, feet on the ground" approach, coupled with a vast portfolio of effective large scale projects over three decades, have established him internationally as a widely and fondly recognized leader in the fields of learning, new media and technology.

-Stephen has worked, and is working, with governments around the world, with international agencies, Fortune 500 companies, with schools and communities, with his PhD students and with many influential trusts and organizations.
+formerly a school teacher, Stephen has worked, and is working, with governments around the world, with international agencies, Fortune 500 companies, with schools and communities, with his PhD students and with many influential trusts and organizations.

 Press and media comments, sampled from over the years:and a couple of nice things said about my old lab - I left it in 2004, having founded it:

 "Europe's leading expert on online education and learning spaces" EduTech Future Schools, Australia, 2014